 1226.
 Foreign Exchange

-The program your organization runs works as follows: All candidates are asked for their original location and the location they would like to go to.
-The program works out only if every student has a suitable exchange partner.
-In other words, if a student wants to go from A to B, there must be another student who wants to go from B to A. This was an easy task when there were only about 10 candidates, however now there are up to 100001 candidates!
+The exchange program works as follows: each participant specifies their current place of residence and the place to which they would like to move.
+The program is considered successful if a suitable exchange partner can be found for every student.
+In other words, if a student wants to move from A to B, there must exist another student who wants to move from B to A.

 Output.
-For each test case in a separate line print “YES” if there is a way for the exchange program to work out, or “NO” otherwise.
+For each test case, print “YES” on a separate line if the exchange program can be carried out successfully, and “NO” otherwise.

 Sample input